chengivan2/alx-pre_course/0x01-git/README.md

-My first readme inside project folder
+This is the first README file in the folder project